Hilling Plants

 To hill or mound individual plants, take a few shovels of rich garden soil

 and form a mound.
 Three to six inches high is enough.
-We suggest adding compost
+Bury a large amount

 To hill rows, shovel three to six inches of soil in a row the length you